 Dr. Correa has recently expanded her research to also investigate genetic risk factors for cognitive dysfunction in patients with brain tumors.
 She works as chair and co-chair for neurocognitive correlative studies within cooperative clinical trials for patients with primary central nervous system lymphoma.
 She also has experience in the clinical neuropsychological assessment of patients with brain tumors, hematological malignancies treated with stem cell transplantation, and other types of cancer.

-- Project Focus:: Neurocognitive and neuroimaging outcomes
+- Overview: Neurocognitive and neuroimaging outcomes